-Spain's most Atlantic region is en route to nowhere, an end in itself.
+Spain's westernmost region is en route to nowhere, an end in itself.
 This magical, remote area is sure to pull at your heartstrings, so be prepared to fall in love.
 In Gallego they call the feeling morriña, a powerful longing for a person or place you've left behind.

 Stretching northwest from the lonesome Castilian plains to the rocky seacoast, Asturias and Galicia incorporate lush hills and vineyards, gorgeous rías (estuaries), and the country's wildest mountains, the Picos de Europa.
 Santander and the entire Cantabrian region are cool summer refuges with sandy beaches, high sierras (including part of the Picos de Europa), and tiny highland towns.
 Santander, once the main seaport for Old Castile on the Bay of Biscay, is in a mountainous zone wedged between the Basque Country and Asturias.